VladlenFilimonov/face-hallucination-coursework/README.md

 ## 4. System Architecture:
    - The Face-Hallucination system will consist of the following components:
-     - Preprocessing module: Responsible for input image enhancement and normalization.
-     - Convolutional Neural Network (CNN): The core component for generating high-resolution facial images.
+     - Convolutional Neural Network (CNN): The core component for generating high-resolution facial images using the SRGAN model.
-     - Post-processing module: Enhances the visual quality of the output images and handles artifacts.
      - User Interface: Allows users to input low-resolution images and visualize the generated high-resolution results.

+### 4.1 Scripts Description:
+   - `data_loader`: Responsible for loading and preprocessing the training and validation datasets.
+   - `inference`: Script for generating high-resolution images from low-resolution inputs using the trained SRGAN model.
+   - `loss`: Contains the implementation of adversarial and reconstruction loss functions used during model training.
+   - `model`: Defines the architecture of the SRGAN model and its components.
+   - `train`: Script for training the SRGAN model, incorporating techniques such as batch normalization and residual connections.

 ## 5. Model Training:
-   - Train the CNN using a combination of adversarial and reconstruction loss functions.
+   - Train the CNN using a combination of adversarial and reconstruction loss functions inherent to the SRGAN model.
    - Utilize techniques such as batch normalization and residual connections to stabilize training and improve convergence.
    - Validate the trained model using a separate validation set to ensure generalization.

 ## 6. Evaluation Metrics:
    - Evaluate the performance of the Face-Hallucination system using the following metrics:
      - Peak Signal-to-Noise Ratio (PSNR)
      - Structural Similarity Index (SSIM)
-     - Mean Squared Error (MSE)
      - Visual inspection by human evaluators

 ## 7. Model Persistence:
    - Implement model persistence to save trained model weights and architecture for future use.
-   - Use industry-standard formats such as HDF5 or ONNX for saving and loading the model.
+   - Use format PTH for saving and loading the model.

 ## 8. Deliverables:
    - Trained Face-Hallucination model weights and architecture.